 - Max D.

-For samples of my playing and teaching please visit my YouTube.
-I have hundreds of lessons there for you to study from, free of charge.
-For a more casual view, visit my Instagram.
-You can learn more about my own music here.
-Recently, I started a blog to share music-related stuff.
+To learn about my teaching, please visit my YouTube.
+I have hundreds of lessons you can study from, free of charge.
+For more current clips, visit my Instagram.
+You can listen to some personal projects here.